 A substantial portion of the accounts that we advise, or sub-advise, hold investments that are denominated in currencies other than the U.S. dollar.
 Movements in the rate of exchange between the U.S. dollar and the underlying foreign currency affect the values of assets held in accounts we manage, thereby affecting the amount of revenues we earn.
 The value of the assets we manage was \$99.8 billion as of December 31, 2015.
 As of December 31, 2015, approximately 47% of our assets under management across our investment strategies were invested in strategies that primarily invest in securities of non-U.S. companies and approximately 43% of our assets under management were invested in securities denominated in currencies other than the U.S. dollar.
-To the extent our assets under management are denominated in currencies other than the U.S. dollar, the value of those assets under management will decrease with an increase in the value of the U.S. dollar, or increase with a decrease in the value of the U.S. dollar.
+To the extent our assets under management are denominated in currencies other than the U.S. dollar.
+To the extent our assets under management are denominated in currencies other than the U.S. dollar, the value of the U.S. dollar, or increase with a decrease in the value of the U.S. dollar.
 Each investment team monitors its own exposure to exchange rate risk and makes decisions on how to manage that risk in the portfolios managed by that team.
 Because we believe that many of our clients invest in those strategies in order to gain exposure to non-U.S. currencies, or may implement their own hedging programs, we do not often hedge an investment portfolio's exposure to a non-U.S. currency.